Incentives to Invite Others to Form Larger Coalitions: Diffusion Incentives in a Forest

 \subsection{Using Weights to Further Utilize the Structure}

-However, the solution given by Shapley value with permission structure cannot distinguish the differences among an players' ancestors and hence it is not the unique DIC mechanism.
-Another classic solution to an additive cooperative game in the tree is given by the winning team from MIT in the DARPA red balloon challenge~\cite{pickard2011time}.
-In the challenge, each team needed to find ten positions of the red balloons and each balloon would bring \$4000 as rewards.
-The solution proposed by the winning team is that they promised \$2000 per balloon for the first person who found it and \$1000 to the person who invited the finder and so on.

-This suggests that weights can be introduced to distinguish the differences among an player's ancestors. \citeauthor{kalai1987weighted}~\shortcite{kalai1987weighted} first illustrated the weighted Shapley value as an alternative solution to the cooperative games. \citeauthor{radzik2012new}~\shortcite{radzik2012new} further discussed the variants and properties of the weighted Shapley value and~\citeauthor{dragan2008computation}~\shortcite{dragan2008computation} provided computation method for weighted Shapley value.
-Normally, the weighted Shapley value can be defined as:
+Now we look back at the game illustrated in Example~\ref{example:1}.
+The permission Shapley value suggests an equal share between players 2 and 4.
+However, in this example, player 2 has diffusion incentives if sharing any amount from player 4's contribution.
+Simply applying permission Shapley value cannot tell the differences between these two players.
+Alternatively speaking, we need a method that can tune the parameter $\gamma$ in structural fairness.
+Therefore, this suggests that weights can be introduced to distinguish the differences among these players.
+Kalai and Samet~\cite{kalai1987weighted} introduced weights to the Shapley value as an alternative solution to cooperative games.
+Radzaik~\cite{radzik2012new} further discussed the variants and properties of the weighted Shapley value and Dragan~\cite{dragan2008computation} provided a computation method for weighted Shapley value.
+Usually, the weighted Shapley value can be defined as: